 The next thing she knew, someone was banging on the door.
 "Miss, is everything all right?
 You've been in there for a while."

-Maggie groaned and rolled onto her side.
+Maggie groaned and sat up.
 Her whole body protested the movement.
 Her hips and knees popped and creaked.

 "Miss, this restroom is for customers only!"

 The grimy glass displayed her disheveled appearance making her look even dirtier.
 Her hair was tangled and matted with sweat and dry blood from the injury on her shoulder.
 The memory caused her to cringe.
 She could still feel the shadow's claws slashing her skin.
-Even though the wound had stopped bleeding—although it continued to ooze—it remained open, chaffing against the material of her shirt.
+Even though the wound had stopped bleeding, although it continued to ooze, it remained open and chaffed against the material of her shirt.

 Maggie appraised her reflection.
 Her eyes were tired, blank slates.
 Not her eyes at all.

-"Miss, we have a no loitering policy…" The attendant trailed off as Maggie yanked the restroom door open.
+"Miss, we have a no-loitering policy…" The boy trailed off as Maggie yanked the restroom door open.
 His eyes widened briefly and then she swung her right arm.
 The tire iron glanced off his skull.
 Instantly, the skin broke, and blood poured from his forehead.
-The attendant crumpled in a heap on the floor.
+The boy crumpled in a heap on the floor.

 Maggie didn't strike him as hard as she could have, but by the way he dropped so fast, she conceded that the blow might have been a bit too hard.
 She shrugged it off.
 What was done was done.